gitter-badger/apyblock/README.md

 ### Usage

-Just double-click the `ashblock` file (after checking if it's executable).
+Just execute the `ashblock` script in a terminal.

 ### Cron job

-A Cron job that updates the `host` file automagically can be executed daily (at 00:00 UTC time), check [extras/cronjob](https://github.com/feskyde/ashblock/tree/master/extras/cronjob) folder.
+A Cron job that updates the `host` file automagically can be executed daily (at 12:00AM UTC time).

 ### Installation